antonio-herrera-gb/ML_Adidas-Forecast/README.md

 Support strategic decisions in logistics and stock distribution 🚛

-This project is fully based on supervised Machine Learning, and includes the construction of a robust baseline model, hyperparameter tuning, and model evaluation with real-world metrics.
+This project is fully based on supervised Machine Learning, and includes the construction of a robust baseline model, hyperparameter tuning, and model evaluation.

-📦 The Dataset
+## 📦 **The Dataset**

 The dataset contains detailed sales records of Adidas distributors across the U.S. between 2020 and 2021, including: